rillmind/taskManagerCli/readme.md

 - createdAt: time.Now()
 - updatedAt: time.Now()

-### Funções
+### Functions

-- **CreateTask :** Criar uma task e gerar um json para armazenar a task.
+- **CreateTask :** Create a task and generate json to store the task.
-- **UpdateTask :** Buscar task pelo id e alterar o 'title' ou 'description' pelo '.json'.
+- **UpdateTask :** Search task by id and change the 'title' or 'description' by '.json'.
-- **DeleteTask :** Buscar task pelo id e excluir do '.json'.
+- **DeleteTask :** Search task by id and delete from '.json'.
-- **ListTasks :** Buscar no '.json' todas as tasks e mostrar na tela.
-(Pensando em deixar isso aparecendo o tempo todo)
+- **ListTasks :** Search all tasks in '.json' and show them on the screen.
-- **ListTasksDone :** Busca no '.json' apenas as taskas marcadas como 'done'
+- **ListTasksDone :** Searches in '.json' only the taskas marked as 'done'
-- **ListTasksNotDone :** Busca no '.json' apenas as taskas marcadas como 'not done'
+- **ListTasksNotDone :** Searches the '.json' for only taskas marked as 'not done'
-- **ListTasksInProgress :** Busca no '.json' apenas as taskas marcadas como 'in progress'
+- **ListTasksInProgress :** Searches the '.json' for only taskas marked as 'in progress'
-- **createJsonFile :** Cria o arquivo '.json' com as tasks.
+- **createJsonFile :** Creates the '.json' file with the tasks.
-- **readJsonFile :** Lê o arquivo '.json' com as tasks.
+- **readJsonFile :** Reads the '.json' file with the tasks.